Great for Beginner Instructors

-Unless you have an existing email list you’ve built up over the years to launch your courses to; you’ll need to focus on one to two traffic sources.
+Unless you have an existing email list built up over the years to launch your courses, you’ll need to focus on one to two traffic sources.

 I recommend one to two traffic sources maximum as any more than that can get overwhelming.
 A few popular traffic channels creators use to get leads to their nurturing funnels and sell online courses are:

 - Paid traffic sources: Facebook, Instagram, and YouTube ads.